CSE512-14W/a3-luheng-pany5/README.md

 2. Yi Pan pany5@uw.edu

 ## Explore Your Musicians!
-This interactive web application allows users to search, click and explore thousands of musicians and their related tags via a musician-tag relevance network.
+This interactive web application allows users to search and explore thousands of musicians and their related tags via a musician-tag relevance network.
 The visualization uses a large subset of the Million Song Last.fm dataset (http://labrosa.ee.columbia.edu/millionsong/), including 10,000 most popular artists and about 400 user-added tags.

 ![alt tag](https://raw.github.com/CSE512-14W/a3-luheng-pany5/master/writeup/preview.png)

-Artists are connected to a tag if they have a song on Last.fm that is labeled with that tag.
-Edges have different width, representing how strong the correlation is.
-The network is pruned based on both relevance and popularity of the artist/tag, showing the information that users care about the most.
+Artists are represented by teal nodes and tags are represented by purple nodes.
+An artist is connected to a tag if the artist has a song on Last.fm that is labeled with that tag.
+The edge width represents the degree of correlation between the artist and the tag.
+The network is pruned based on both the relevance and popularity of the artist/tag in order to display only the information that users care about the most.

 ## Running Instructions

-Access our visualization at http://cse512-14w.github.io/a3-luheng-pany5/ (It loads a 9MB JSON file so might be a bit slow at the first time).
+Access our visualization at http://cse512-14w.github.io/a3-luheng-pany5/ (It loads a 9MB JSON file so the page load might be slow).

 ## Storyboard

 We are inspired by Google’s Music Timeline from Google Play Music, available at http://research.google.com/bigpicture/music/#.

 The Music Timeline “shows genres of music waxing and waning” from 1950 to 2010.
-The visualization focuses on different music genres and shows each genre’s popularity over the past half a century.
-However, it tells little about users’ experiences and feedbacks for listening to different types of music.
-This idea inspired us to design a dynamic music network, where people can freely explore the interaction between artists and user-added tags.
-Our original goal of the web visualization was to enable users to search for an artist’s most popular tags and similar artists.
-Meanwhile, users can search for some most popular artists meeting the criteria of a specific tag or a combination of tags, such as music genre, emotion, and nationality.
+Their visualization focuses on different music genres and shows how each genre’s popularity evolve for the past half a century.
+However, it conveys little about users’ experiences and feedbacks for different types of music.
+We decide to design a dynamic music network, where people can freely explore the interaction between artists and user-added tags.
+Our original goal of the web visualization is to enable users to search for an artist’s most popular tags and discover similar artists.
+Currently, users can search for popular artists associated with a specific tag or a combination of tags, such as music genre, emotion, and nationality.

 Below are our storyboard sketches.